DeepPhe/DeepPhe-Viz-v1/README.md

 To run Neo4j in a background process, use:
 `./<NEO4J_HOME>/bin/neo4j start`

 Once you create a new password for the 'neo4j' user upon visiting the Neo4j Browser at http://localhost:7474 the first time, you'll have full access to the Neo4j database.
-The same username and password will also need to be configured in the Viz tool's configuration file: `configs/neo4j.json` so the Viz tool can talk to the neo4j server.
+The same username and password will also need to be configured in the DeepPhe-Viz configuration file: `configs/neo4j.json` so the DeepPhe-Viz can talk to the neo4j server.

-### Launching The Viz Server
+### Launching The DeepPhe-Viz HTTP Server

-Now you can start the node server with
+Now you can start the DeepPhe-Viz HTTP server with

 ````
 node server.js